egraphs-good/egg-tutorial-pldi-2022/README.md

 cargo test
 ```

-All of the completed exercises are in the `tests/solutions` directory,
+All of the completed exercises are in the `tests/` directory as well,
  so if you get stuck, just copy-paste!

 If you got this far, you're ready for the tutorial to begin!